 Sometimes, the winds and currents may lead them to shallow waters and the beach, where it makes for a rare but unwelcome encounter for people.
 The stinging cells in its tentacles trigger severe pain when touched and wheals form on the skin.
 In the worst case, it can also become dangerous when an allergic shock occurs.

-However, their bright blue color gives them away from afar, if you’re lucky you can see the bluebottle in time before you have contact with your tentacles.
+Although their bright blue color gives them away from afar, and if you’re lucky you can see the Bluebottle in time before you have contact with your tentacles.
+However, it should be mentioned that it is quite possible that the tentacles tear off and float freely in the water.
+The stinging cells can still be active for days and can cause injuries.

 Crown of Thorns Starfish